El Estero Presbyterian Church

 2022: The nomination period for the congregation to suggest recipients ended in November.
 The recommendations that the church continue to support the 2021 Awardees was approved at the November Session meeting.

-The Deacons held a November fundraiser to benefit the Food Bank of Monterey County raised $4,320. according to information the Food Bank records.
+The Deacons held a November fundraiser to benefit the Food Bank of Monterey County that raised $4,320. according to information the Food Bank records.
 Our church family was asked to mail their checks directly to the Food Bank which acknowledged the donations.

 Awardees for 2021 Mission Giving Funds are: